vtcoders/mirrorworlds/README.md

 ### Bugs:

-- When a new user connects and there are already users in the scene, the new user isn’t seeing where everybody really is at first.
+- When a new user connects and there are already users in the scene, the new user is not seeing where everybody really is at first.
 All other users are being rendered from the spawn location
 - Random semi colon in the middle of the x3d scene
 - Headlights on avatars (should be fixed when we add new avatars)